samuel-vojtas/bio-proj/README.md

 ## Results

-The rsulting neural network with backdoor inserted has been trained with following parameters:
+The resulting neural network with backdoor inserted has been trained with following parameters:

 ```yaml
 training: